 Vans ‘Classic Slip-Ons’ – Cool Retro Sneakers for Men

 The shoe that started a revolution.
 These classics will never go out of style, never get old and with all the different choices in color and design, you can wear them forever.
 You may not want to go “Spicoli” with the black and white checkboard, but why not?

 Men’s Retro ‘Ultimate 81’ Onitsuka Tiger by ASICS

-These shoes were a technological miracle in the 1980’s and worn by athletes when the fitness craze was really heating up.
+These shoes were a technological miracle in the 1980’s and worn by athletes when the fitness craze was heating up.
 Now, they are cool with a pair of jeans and a sweatshirt as you head off on a date or to the game.
-It has had the remarkable transition from fitness shoe to having serious street-cred.
+It has had a remarkable transition from fitness shoe to having serious street-cred.

 New Balance Classics